-11. Development Boundary
+11 Development Boundary

-- 11.1.1 The Development Boundary is a line drawn around an area of existing development usually comprising a settlement on a Local Plan Policies Map, used to define an area where policies related to that area would apply.
+- 11.0.1 The Development Boundary is a line drawn around an area of existing development usually comprising a settlement on a Local Plan Policies Map, used to define an area where policies related to that area would apply.
 The Parish Council commissioned a review of the development boundary for Hatfield Peverel and Nounsley.
-The Development Boundary for Hatfield Peverel and Nounsley was reviewed in 202111 and modifications were recommended to amend errors, improve clarity and reflect recent development proposals.
-The Development Boundary Review informed Policy HPB1 and modifications to the development boundary for Hatfield Peverel and Nounsley. - 11.1.2 The modified Development Boundary for Hatfield Peverel and Nounsley is presented in Map 11.1 Development Boundaries for Hatfield Peverel and Nounsley below. - 11.1.3 The Braintree District Local Plan 2033 (BDLP) defines a development boundary as 'the designated boundary surrounding a built-up area within which there is a presumption in favour of development subject to the detailed policies in the plan'.
+The Development Boundary for Hatfield Peverel and Nounsley.
+The Development Boundary for Hatfield Peverel and Nounsley.
+The Development clarity and reflect recent development proposals.
+The Development Boundary Review informed Policy HPB1 and modifications to the development boundary for Hatfield Peverel and Nounsley. - 11.0.2 The modified Development Boundary for Hatfield Peverel and Nounsley is presented in Map 11.1 Development Boundaries for Hatfield Peverel and Nounsley. - 11.0.3 The Braintree District Local Plan 2033 (BDLP) defines a development boundary as 'the designated boundary surrounding a built-up area within which there is a presumption in favour of development subject to the detailed policies in the plan'.
 BDLP Policy LPP 1 Development Boundaries states that development is generally acceptable within development boundaries subject to meeting identified criteria, and development outside of development boundaries will be confined to uses protecting and enhancing valued landscapes, sites of biodiversity or geological value and soils, to protect the intrinsic character and beauty of the countryside.